dootsnaps/Chunky-Lookbook/README.md

 ### ToDo:
 * Finish the main guide

-* Provide example scenes/settings for download
+* Add a gallery of example renders with their settings available for download

 * ???